equalitie/ouinet/README.md

 All the steps above only need to be done once.

-Finally start the injector referring to the repository created above:
+Finally start the injector.
+For the local build you will need to explicitly point it to the repository created above:

-    $ /path/to/injector --repo /path/to/injector-repo
+    $ <BUILD DIR>/injector --repo /path/to/injector-repo
     Swarm listening on /ip4/127.0.0.1/tcp/4001
     Swarm listening on /ip4/192.168.0.136/tcp/4001
     Swarm listening on /ip6/::1/tcp/4001
-    IPNS DB: <DB_IPNS>
+    IPNS DB: <DB IPNS>
     ...

-Note down the `<DB_IPNS>` string in the above output since clients will need that as the *distributed cache index*.
-You may also find this value in the `cache-ipns` file in the injector's repository.
+Note down the `<DB IPNS>` string in the above output since clients will need that as the *distributed cache index*.
+You may also find this value in the `cache-ipns` file in the injector repository.

 When you are done testing the Ouinet injector, you may shut it down by hitting Ctrl+C.